wangxiaoyunanne/docs/source/hive_pr_nibble.html.md

 ### Performance limitations

 We profiled the Gunrock GPU primitives on the `kron_g500-logn21` graph.
-The profiler adds approx. 100ms of overhead (728.48ms with profiler vs. 627.55ms without profiler).
+The profiler adds approx. 100 ms of overhead (728.48 ms with profiler vs. 627.55 ms without profiler).
 The breakdown of runtime by kernel looks like:

 Gunrock Kernel     | Runtime (ms) | Percentage of Runtime
 ------------------ | ------------ | ---------------------